lammps/lammps/doc/src/fix_mdi_qmmm.rst

 This command enables LAMMPS to act as a client with another server code to perform a coupled QMMM (quantum-mechanics/molecular-mechanics) simulation.
-LAMMPS will perform classical MD (molecular-mechnanics or MM) for the (typically larger) MM portion of the system.
+LAMMPS will perform classical MD (molecular mechnanics or MM) for the (typically larger) MM portion of the system.
 A quantum mechanics code will calculate quantum energy and forces for the QM portion of the system.
 The two codes work together to calculate the